Xenia Ghali: Career

 Ghali began DJing with turntables and played at clubs in the UK, including Ministry of Sound.
 In 2009 she earned 4th place in the Pan-European AACTe Apple Creative Talent Competition organized by Apple.

 After earning her bachelor's degree, Ghali enrolled in the Film Scoring, Music Composition and Production Master's program at New York University.
 While in New York, she competed in the 2013 iStandard Producer Showcase in New York City and was one of two winners.
-During the summer of 2013 she worked extensively in her home country Greece, performing at a number of live events including the 2013 MAD Video Music Awards Kick Off Party, the 2013 MAD Video Music Awards, and the 2013 Str8 Forward Festival.
+During the summer of 2013 she worked in her home country Greece, performing at live events including the 2013 MAD Video Music Awards Kick Off Party, the 2013 MAD Video Music Awards, and the 2013 Str8 Forward Festival.

-Ghali founded Funky Sheep Records in 2013.
+Ghali founded Funky Sheep Records in 2013 and Onyx 8 Records in 2023.

 In May 2014 Ghali co-wrote and produced Ben Moon's "Change", which was also remixed by José Nunez.

 In August 2014 she signed with Pitbull's record label Mr 305 and released her debut single "Broken" with Katt Rockell; the track hit Top 30 on US Dance radio.
 The track was released with a fashion-oriented video.
 Ghali released a slightly different version of "Broken" in Greek with Tamta titled "Gennithika Gia Sena".
 It was released in 2014 by Minos EMI.
 "Gennithika Gia Sena" peaked at number 2 on Greek radio.
 She performed it at the 2014 MADwalk – Fashion Music Project.

 In summer of 2014 she collaborated with Greek Pop star Sakis Rouvas and co-wrote and produced his single "Open Eyes" which he performed at the World Music Awards.
 "Open Eyes" was also released in Greek titled "Pio Psila".
 Ghali also remixed a number of tracks on Mr 305, such as Pitbull's "Fun", which featured Chris Brown and for Mr Vegas' "My Jam", which featured Pitbull.

 Later in 2014 Ghali spent time working in the US and performed with Erick Morillo on Hollywood Hamilton's 'Remix Top 30'.
 Wyclef Jean made a guest appearance during her set and performed their single "Get Dirty".
 The two also performed "Get Dirty" at the 2015 SXSW in Austin, Texas; Ghali operated the turntables and played the piano.
 The track was released in 2015 on her label Funky Sheep Records.